GREENLAND 2026

-Greenland is finally doing something to the very old-fashioned rules and system implemented for expeditions on Greenland by the Danes before Greenland took over itself.
+Greenland authorities are finally doing something to the very old-fashioned rules and system implemented for expeditions on Greenland by the Danes before Greenland took over itself.

 But, the authorities are now 100% behind us returning and wish us very welcome.